lubieniebieski/lubieniebieski.github.com/content/posts/2021/2021-03-10-workspace-2021/index.md

 {{< image src="202102_X1004580-lubieniebieskipl.jpg">}}

-MacBook is wrapped in a dbrand skin, a special <a href="https://dbrand.com/shop/special-edition/robot-camo" target="_blank" rel="noreferrer noopener">Robot Camo</a> edition which was shipped to me a few days before we went into COVID lockdown last year.
+MacBook is wrapped in a dbrand skin, a special [Robot Camo][22] edition which was shipped to me a few days before we went into COVID lockdown last year.
 I like the structure and the fact that it differentiates my laptop from other devices in the office --- not particularly beneficial when you stopped getting to the office, but still.. 🙂

 MacBook sits on a silver [Rain Design mStand][3].
 It's not matched to the colour of the hardware but I don't mind it (there was some kind of promotion on this particular colour after all).